Denial is a part of the human psyche.

-Jews worldwide share a tradition of reading the book of Ecclesiastes on Sukkot.
-At AJRCA, where I attended rabbinical school, Ecclesiastes and Job were taught together – not an uncommon pairing, as the two books share a similar philosophy.
-But what made my school’s class a little different is that it was by an oncologist, Dr. Jacob Zighelboim.
+During the week of Sukkot, Jews have the tradition to study Ecclesiastes -one of the books of the Tanach, or the Hebrew Bible.
+In my rabbinical school, Ecclesiastes was taught together with Job – not an uncommon pairing, as the two books share a common philosophy.
+But what made my school’s class a little different is that it was taught not by a rabbi or an academic, but by an oncologist, Dr. Jacob Zighelboim.

-Dr. Zighelboim had treated many cancer patients during his years of practice.
+Kids – an oncologist is a doctor who treats cancer.
+Dr. Zighelboim had treated many, many cancer patients during his years of practice.
 He knew exactly how to feel a lump on a person’s body, and determine if it was likely to be cancerous.
-One day, a lump appeared in his own neck.
+And then one day, a lump appeared on his own neck.
 And for many months, he ignored it.

 How could he, an expert in cancer, not notice the lump in his own neck?
 He literally did not see or feel it.
 He was in denial.

-When he was finally forced to recognize what was growing right there before his eyes, he was furious at himself for losing months of treatment.
+When he was finally forced to recognize what was growing right there before his eyes, he was furious at himself for losing so many months that he could have been getting treated.
 But he was very fortunate.
 His colleagues gave him excellent care, and after months of hell he did recover.
 He went on to study Ecclesiastes and Job in depth, to write a book about his understanding of these works, and to teach classes about them.

-Some of us are in denial about harm we are doing to our bodies – through eating habits, lack of exercise, sleep habits.
+Some of us are in denial about harm we are doing to our bodies – through eating habits, exercise habits, sleep habits.
 Some of us are in denial about harm we are doing to our relationships.
-Some of us are in denial about harm we are doing to our souls.
+Some of us are in denial about harm we are doing to our souls – our psyche, our emotional well being.
 And some of us are in denial about harm we are doing to our planet.

 At the core, all forms of denial come from our fears of pain and loss.
 Judaism insists that we confront those fears head-on.
-Just at the start of the rainy season, when we are fearful of another drought, our tradition tells us to spend ten days searching our souls, and speaking aloud the possibilities of real loss, even death.
+This is what the High Holidays are all about.
+Do you know why the High Holidays always occur in the fall?
+It’s because in Israel, the fall is the start of the rainy season.
+It is the time when we are – or should be – most aware of our vulnerability.
+A healthy rains will bring good crops, strong soil and full reservoirs.
+Too much rains will cause flooding, and not enough will bring drought, fires and dead crops.
+These very real fears are not new to our generation.
+And our tradition tells us to spend ten days, right before the rainy season – starting with Rosh Hashanah and ending in Yom Kippur — searching our souls, and speaking aloud the possibilities of real loss, even death.
 “Who by flood?
 Who by fire?”
 The Netaneh Tokeh High Holiday prayer asks.

 And then, we go outside.
 We build little huts, called sukkot, that are open to the stars and the sun.
 For a sukkah to be kosher, it cannot have a solid roof.
 Spending time in a sukkah is a tangible expression of our vulnerability.